- Worker Type

 After serving as law director, Chandra served as Distinguished Practitioner in Residence at Case Western Reserve University School of Law, teaching appellate practice and legal ethics.
 He has served as an ethics and attorneys' fees expert in litigation.

-Chandra is admitted to practice law in Ohio, California (inactive), and New Mexico (inactive).
+Chandra is admitted to practice law in Ohio, California, and New Mexico (inactive).

 Chandra is married to Meena Morey Chandra, program manager with the U.S. Department of Education’s Office for Civil Rights.
-They have triplet elementary-school age boys.
-They live in Cleveland.
+They have triplet elementary-school age boys and live in Cleveland.